Dreams of coming home: the moment when your life makes a circle and comes again to the beginning

 “Coming home in a dream is not about an address.
 It is the symbol of closing an inner circle, in which you come to your former self and see who you have become.”

-Coming home is one of the most archetypal and warm symbols of a dream.
-Much comes together in it: relief, recognition, meeting the past, comparing “before and after,” joy and sorrow at once.
-The psyche uses this image when a great cycle is underway or completing in your life: you return not only to the home from a journey, but also to a role you had long left; to a feeling you thought gone; to yourself whom you had long not seen.
+Coming home is one of the most archetypal, and most warm, of dream symbols.
+Much comes together in it: relief, recognition, the meeting with the past, the comparison of “before and after,” joy and sorrow at once.
+The psyche uses this image when a great cycle is underway, or completing, in your life: you return not only to the home from a journey, but also to a role you had long left; to a feeling you thought gone; to a self you had long not seen.
 A dream of coming home is rarely literal.
-It speaks of the closing of a circle in which you meet your own story.
+It speaks of the closing of a circle, in which you meet your own story.

 Such dreams come in moments when an important cycle is closing in your life, and you are given the chance to look at it whole.

-You dream that you return, and you are met: loved ones, light in the windows, the smell of home, joy in faces.
-In the body — deep relief: I am home; here I am awaited; I am one of them here.
+You dream that you are returning, and you are met: loved ones, light in the windows, the smell of home, joy in the faces.
+A deep relief rises in the body: I am home; I am awaited here; I belong here.

-Your Healer speaks with you here — the part that knows a real home is a place where you are awaited as you are.
-Such a dream often comes when you truly have a place where you are loved in your reality: family, a close person, a community, your own lived-in space.
+By this hearth, your Healer settles — the part that knows that a real home is a place where you are awaited as you are.
+Such a dream often comes when you truly have a place where you are loved in your waking life: family, someone close, a community, your own lived-in space.
 The Healer shows: you have a home; do not take this for granted.

 Ask yourself: “Where in my life do I have a real ‘home’ — and when did I last truly acknowledge to myself that I am glad to return there?”

-Today, make one gesture of gratitude to your “home” — a real place or living people: tell a loved one “I am glad you are here”; put flowers on the table; spend the evening in your favorite chair without a screen.
-The Healer recognizes such gestures as respect for home, and in the dreams that follow gives you bright windows and open doors more often.
+Today, make one gesture of gratitude to your “home” — a real place, or living people: tell someone close, “I am glad you are here”; put flowers on the table; spend the evening in your favorite chair without a screen.
+The Healer recognizes such gestures as respect for home, and in the dreams that follow more often gives you bright windows and open doors.

 Astrological note: A dream of a warm return often comes during harmonious transits of the Moon through your 4th house, during its conjunction with Jupiter, and in periods of Venus in Cancer or Taurus.
 Cancers, Taureans, and Sagittarians recognize this dream with particular accuracy.
 If the Moon is now touching your Jupiter — the Healer brings you home, and the dream conveys this through a meeting in which “you belong here” can be heard.

-You dream that you have returned, but something is not right: the familiar home looks different; the walls are another color; someone lives there whom you do not know; you look for your room — and do not find it.
-In the body — bewilderment: this is my home, but it is different.
+You dream that you have returned, but something is off: the familiar home looks different; the walls are another color; someone lives there whom you do not know; you look for your room — and do not find it.
+A bewilderment rises in the body: this is my home, but it is different.

-Your Inner Sage speaks with you here — the part that knows after long absences home is always a little different.
-It comes when you have long been “not at home” in your reality — inwardly or outwardly — and now you return to discover that much has changed: loved ones have grown, circumstances have shifted, you yourself have become different.
-The Sage shows: time moves not only for you; the home also lives.
+Across this rearrangement, your Inner Sage sees — the part that knows that after long absences a home is always a little different.
+The Sage comes when you have long been “not at home” in your waking life — inwardly or outwardly — and now you return to discover that much has changed: loved ones have grown, circumstances have shifted, you yourself have become someone else.
+The Sage shows: time moves not only for you; the home, too, lives.

 Ask yourself: “Which ‘my home’ has changed while I was inwardly or outwardly absent — and how can I find my place in it again, without demanding everything be ‘as before’?”